rchillyard/Number/docs/architectureAndPlanning/WorkItem11PythagoreanIdentities.md

 ## Status

-Deferred.
-The hyperbolic Pythagorean identity test for complex `z` remains pending until this work item is addressed.
+Partially addressed by `leaveOperandsAsIs` (Work Item 11).
+The remaining case (concrete numeric argument) is deferred.
 Options A or B appear most consistent with the existing `Matchers` design philosophy.